Can’t Keep Up? 5 Ways to Streamline Your Savings

-The following is a guest post from Alexa at Single Moms Income.
-If you’re interested in submitting a guest post to Frugal Rules, consult our guest posting guidelines and contact us.
+The following is a contribution from Alexa at Single Moms Income.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 There are three types of savers in this world.